Aeschyl/Lodestar/README.md

 Finally the server makes calls to Places API provided by Geoapify to return the required results of various different attractions.
 [Places API](https://www.geoapify.com/places-api)

+The application uses Bing Maps to generate the images

 ## Lodestar Server Documentation